-Millman’s theorem helps to reduce 'N' number of parallel voltage sources to one.
-It can be observed in the given figure below.
-This technique permits finding the current through or voltage across RL without applying any method such as mesh analysis, nodal analysis, superposition, and so on.
-For example, the given three voltage sources can be reduced to one voltage source.
+Millman's theorem helps to reduce the 'N' number of parallel voltage sources to one.
+For example, it can be observed in the given figure below.
+This technique permits finding the current through or voltage across RL without applying methods such as mesh analysis, nodal analysis, superposition, etc. For example, the given three voltage sources can be reduced to one voltage source.

 Generally, three steps are included in its application

 Step 1: Convert all voltage sources into current sources.

 Step 2: Convert the parallel current source into the resulting network as shown below

 Step 3: Convert the resulting current source to a voltage source by transformation, and the desired single-source network will be shown as